vvangfaye/HoliTracer/tools/README.md

 Since the weights for the SkySense model aren't open-source, we've provided the Swin-L weights, which demonstrated nearly identical performance in our experiments.
 [Download](https://github.com/SwinTransformer/storage/releases/download/v1.0.0/swin_large_patch4_window12_384_22k.pth)

+Please place this file into the `holitracer/seg/models/pretrained/` directory

 ## 2. Training the Segmentation Model and Predicting Segmentation Results

 ### 2.1 Create Training H5PY Files for Train/Val Sets